Finesse/Asynchrony/README.md

 Asynchrony is tool for hooking actions to different events by using listeners.

-Using asynchrony you can:
+Using Asynchrony you can:
-* Add listeners that means assigning action (any function you like) to event (for example, key pressing).
+* Add listeners that means assigning action (any function you like) to event (for example, button pressing).
 * Remove listener.

 Some event listeners are included ([listeners list](#event-listeners)):